Portrait Of French Bulldog With Toy On Rug

 6 Mentally Stimulating Games For Shy Dogs

 A shy dog can be an anxious dog when it comes to encountering new situations, unfamiliar dogs, and strangers.
-Training for socialization is very important for shy pups, but coming out of your shell doesn’t have to be all work and no play.
-When used in conjunction with proper socialization training, these games can be a fun way for your dog to learn to approach new situations and avoid scary ones while keeping his brain active.
+Socialization training is very important for shy pups, but coming out of your shell doesn’t have to be all work and no play.
+When used in conjunction with proper socialization training, these games for shy dogs can be a fun way for your dog to learn to approach new situations and avoid scary ones while keeping his brain active.
 Here are six games you can play with your shy pup to help him overcome shyness and keep him mentally stimulated.

 1. The Name Game